Vladislav Kolyachonok: Professional

 Kolyachonok was assigned to Tucson to start the 2023–24 season.
-On 16 November, Arizona recalled Kolyachonok from Tucson after defenseman Juuso Välimäki was injured.
+On 16 November, Arizona recalled Kolyachonok from Tucson after defenceman Juuso Välimäki was injured.
 He made one appearance, on 25 November, in a 2–0 victory over the Vegas Golden Knights.
 However, during the game he was injured, suffering a lower body injury.
 After recovering from the injury he was returned to Tucson.
 He was recalled again in April 2024 to replace Maksymilian Szuber and scored his first goal of the season against the Vancouver Canucks in a 4–3 victory on 10 April.
 He finished the season having played in five games with Arizona, scoring the one goal and four points and eight goals and 11 points for Tucson.

 Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Hockey Club; as a result, Kolyachonok became a member of the Utah team.
 He signed a two-year contract extension with Utah in June.
-He made Utah's opening night roster for the season, playing in the team's first ever game.
+He made Utah's opening night roster for the 2024–25 season, playing in the team's first ever game.

 Kolyachonok featured in 23 games, notching 5 points, with Utah on the blueline until he was placed on waivers by the club at the 4 Nations break in schedule and was subsequently claimed by the Pittsburgh Penguins on 9 February 2025.
-Following the season, Kolyachonok was traded to the Dallas Stars on 10 July 2025, in exchange for Matt Dumba and a 2nd-round draft pick in 2028.
+Following the season, Kolyachonok was traded to the Dallas Stars on 10 July 2025, in exchange for Matt Dumba and a 2028 second-round pick.

+Several months later, on 15 December 2025, Kolyachonok was waived by the Stars, and was subsequently claimed by the Boston Bruins the following day.
+After just two games with Boston, Kolyachonok was waived again on 20 January 2026, and was then re-claimed by Dallas the following day.

+As a pending restricted free agent, Kolyachonok was not tendered a qualifying offer by the Stars and was released to free agency.
+On 1 July 2026, Kolyachonok was signed to a one-year, $850,000 contract with the New Jersey Devils for the 2026–27 season.

 International play

-Kolyachonok has played internationally at the junior and senior level for the Belarusian national team.
+Kolyachonok has played internationally at the junior and senior level for the Belarus national team.